 At the end of the year (or usually for Postgraduate Taught students, at the end of the taught module element of your course) an Examination Board ( Board of Examiners) will meet to consider the performance of each student on the course.
 In cases where students have not passed their modules, they may be offered reassessment for the failed modules.

 A successful reassessment attempt will result in a capped pass mark (40% for undergraduate modules and 50% for postgraduate modules (which includes integrated masters programmes).

 Examination Timetables and Practical Information

 For students who are referred to reassessment, the reassessment period takes place in August and examination timetables are sent to students in July.
 Timetables are sent to the UEA email account and information is also displayed on eVision.

 The reassessment period is fixed and will not change, so students must ensure that they are available during this time, in case they have any reassessments to take.
 If students think that this could be a problem, they must come and speak to us at the Hub.

 You can use course resources on Blackboard and past exam papers to help you study for reassessment.
 Your Adviser can provide you with study support and advice.

 If you are referred to reassessment, you will need to pay a Reassessment fee.
-The fee for is £70 per module and you will be invoiced for this amount at the end of the reassessment period (late September).
+The standard fee for reassessment is £70 per module and you will be invoiced for this amount at the end of the reassessment period (late September).
 Please note that higher fees are chargeable for some assessment types including theses and placements – please refer to the Fees and Charges document (located in General Regulations) for more details.